networknt/light-doc/content/tool/consul/cluster-install.md

 ### ACL Policy

-In light platform, there are two different clients that need to communicate with Consul and the policies are different.
+In the light platform, two different clients need to communicate with Consul and the policies are different.

 * Service

-For a service, it needs to register itself to the consul during startup and deregister itself during shutdown.
-Also, it need to call health check endpoint to declare that it is healthy.
+For service, it needs to register itself to the consul during startup and deregister itself during the shutdown.
+Also, it needs to call health check endpoint to declare that it is healthy in TTL check option.
 Some of the services might need to call other services so that it needs to lookup other services as a client.

-Except the lookup query, service needs to have a token that policy defined as write.
+Except for the lookup query, service needs to have a token that policy defined as write.

 For example, we are using the following command to create a token that is writable for service.
 As write policy has default read covered, this token can read the service catalog as well.